whiskyechobravo/kerko/docs/config-params.md

 ### `type`

-Type of link.
+Type of link being configured.
 Other parameters may or may not be available depending on this value.

 Allowed values are:

-- `"endpoint"`: Define an internal link (served by a Flask endpoint).
+- `"endpoint"`: Link to an application page (served by a Flask endpoint).
+- `"page"`: Link to a page defined in [`kerko.pages.*`](#kerkopages).
-- `"url"`: Define a link to an arbitrary URL.
+- `"url"`: Link to an arbitrary URL.

 This parameter is **required** and has no default value.